April 29, 2025

 Make sure your green screen is as close to the standard as possible, and avoid using green props or clothing that could interfere with the chroma keying process.

-2. Maintain distance between subject and green screen
+2. Keep distance between subject and screen

 In professional setups, the distance between the subject and the green screen is carefully managed, often using markers on the floor.
 The ideal distance depends on lighting and camera field of view, but a general rule is to keep the subject at least 6 to 10 feet away.